|

 2. Register with the International Soundex Reunion Registry (702) 882-7755, and the

-state registry in the state where you were adopteed or relinquished.
+state registry in the state where you were adopted or relinquished.
 Write for Non

 Identifying information from the agency used and the state.
 Visit the agency!

-3. In NYC there are birth indexes for both the NYCity and NYState births - NYS in the
+3. In NYC there are birth indexes for both the NYCity and NYState births.
+NYS indexes are in the

 4. Keep a log of everything you do for your search - jot down every insignificant detail -